CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 ### Task 1: Admin Experience for User Management

-1. open a new browser window and login to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).
+1. Open a new browser window and login to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).

-1. Use the credentials provided in the **Environment Details** page to log in to the admin center when prompted.
+1. When prompted, use the credentials provided in the **Environment Details** page to log in to the admin center.

 1. From the navigation menu click on **Users** icon and click on **Active users** from here you can see the users that are active.